emagar/elecRetrns/README.md

 -   `code/ayClean.r` = script used to clean *ayuntamiento* returns, should be unnecessary unless new data are added because output has been saved into csv file.
 -   `data/dfdf1979-on.csv`
     -   **Citation for this dataset**: Eric Magar, Alejandro Trelles, Micah Altman, and Michael P. McDonald (2017) Components of partisan bias originating from single-member districts in multi-party systems: An application to Mexico, *Political Geography* 57(1):1-12.
+-   `data/dfdfcandidates2015-on.csv` = names of all federal deputy candidates in districts and party lists since 2015.
+-   `data/seedcandidates2018.csv` = names of all senatorial candidates in states and party lists in 2018.
 -   `data/goed1961-on.csv` = updated to 2010
     -   **Citation for this dataset**: Eric Magar (2012) Gubernatorial Coattails in Mexican Congressional Elections, *The Journal of Politics* 74(2):383-399.
 -   `data/prdf2006-on.csv`